-At the end of the regular season the top eight teams in the WBBL Championship progress to the post-season to play in the WBBL Championship Play-offs.
+At the end of the regular season the top eight teams in the WBBL Championship progress to the post-season to play in the WBBL Play-Offs.
 Unlike other European leagues and the NBA, the WBBL Championship is considered the primary competition and its winner the number one team that season.
 This is because of the length of the regular season and the number of games played during it, compared with the restricted number of play-off games in WBBL.

-For more information regarding WBBL Competitions please visit the Competitions section of the WBBL Website
+For more information regarding WBBL Competitions please visit the Competitions section of the WBBL Website.

 HOW CAN I GET TO A GAME?

 For regular season WBBL Championship games, as well as the early rounds of the WBBL Cup, WBBL Trophy and WBBL Play-offs, tickets are available from the home club.
-Details of travelling directions, ticket prices and how to contact the club are available from this website.
+Details of travelling directions, ticket prices and how to contact the club are available on this website.

 For centrally staged events (ie. major finals), tickets are available from the venues box office.